 Robotic Process Automation is the change agent technology that automates these mundane, mechanical tasks with the added benefit of executing common processes with higher quality, more reliability, and yielding better outcomes.
-These welcomed consequences of automating business processes with robots are simple byproducts of eliminating errors introduced by human interaction and management, making common processes more efficient and productive.
+These welcomed consequences of automating business processes with robots are simple by-products of eliminating errors introduced by human interaction and management, making common processes more efficient and productive.

 In the same report, the absence of the necessary talent to execute the automation built in the software RPA vendors provide serves as another barrier to scale Robotic Process Automation.
-While a lot of the RPA service providers position themselves as plug and play tools the average business persona can easily handle, the reality is that most of the time, they require experienced developers to support and execute process automation.
+While a lot of the RPA service providers position themselves as plug-and-play tools the average business persona can easily handle, the reality is that most of the time, they require experienced developers to support and execute process automation.

-One of the more tangible blockers afflicting enterprises trying to scale RPA is that they haven't invested any time in optimizing the processes they want to automate.
+One of the more tangible blockers afflicting enterprises trying to scale RPA is that they haven't invested any time optimizing the processes they want to automate.
 A common assumption is that integrating Robotic Process Automation technology through an RPA vendor is enough to quickly realize the ROI or time-to-benefit on all the processes that have been automated.

 Failing to see the inefficiencies or waste in a process before automating it with RPA is an invitation for failure in and of itself.

 2. Consider Process Mining Tools to Improve Your Processes

 Process mining – essentially, data mining that identifies patterns in event log data – can considerably aid enterprises in the effort to optimize their processes before automation.

 Enterprises have a myriad of business processes that can deceptively seem uniform but, at a second glance, can vary considerably, complicating the effort to automate them with a robot.